Mathematical semantics of intuitionistic logic: Topology, translations and principles

-(a) $(\Box p\land\Box q)\Tofrom\Box(\Box p\land\Box q)$;
+(a) $\turnstile(\Box p\land\Box q)\Tofrom\Box(\Box p\land\Box q)$;

-(b) $(\Box p\lor\Box q)\Tofrom\Box(\Box p\lor\Box q)$;
+(b) $\turnstile(\Box p\lor\Box q)\Tofrom\Box(\Box p\lor\Box q)$;

-(c) $\exists x\Box p(x)\Tofrom\Box\exists x\Box p(x)$. \end{proposition}
+(c) $\turnstile\exists \tr x\,\Box p(\tr x)\Tofrom\Box\exists \tr x\,\Box p(\tr x)$. \end{proposition} \metameta

 The topological counterpart of this proposition is saying essentially that finite intersections and arbitrary unions of open sets are open.
-Any proof of this fact from the axioms of a topological space in terms of $\Int$ should translate into a proof in QS4.
+Any proof of this fact from the axioms of a topological space in terms of $\Int$ should translate into a proof of \ref{QS4-McKinsey}.